nginx/unit-docs/source/configuration.rst

 .. nxt_details:: Examples

    To minimize typos and effort, avoid embedding JSON payload in your commands;
-   instead, consider storing your configuration snippets for review and reuse.
-   Suppose you save your application object as :file:`wiki.json`:
+   instead, store your configuration snippets for review and reuse.
+For instance, save your application object as :file:`wiki.json`:

    .. code-block:: json